Sheriff Angela Brandenburg

 She holds Basic, Intermediate, Advanced, Supervisory, Management and Executive Certifications in Parole and Probation from DPSST; and is currently working on certification in Corrections.
 Jenna has served as the Secretary of the Oregon Association of Community Correction Directors and served two terms as a board member of the Oregon Psychiatric Security Board.
 She is a graduate of Clackamas County’s Leadership program.
 Jenna received the award from Oregon State Sheriff’s Association as Parole and Probation Commander of the Year in 2016.
 Clackamas County’s Women in Business and Leadership featured her in 2018.

-Lieutenant Thies currently is assigned to lead the Civil Division that includes; the daily sheriff operations inside the Clackamas County Courthouse, the Concealed Handgun Unit, and the Civil Process section of the Sheriff’s Office.
+Captain Thies currently is assigned to lead the Civil Division, which includes daily operations inside the Clackamas County Courthouse, the Concealed Handgun Unit, and the Civil Process section of the Sheriff’s Office.

 Investigations Captain Marcus Wold